Skip navigation

 As more Teaching and Learning heads start to talk about virtual and augmented reality (VR / AR), have you been left scratching your head?
 If so, you’re not alone.
 VR / AR are exciting emerging technologies that leave many wondering, “Is this technology worth the investment on my campus?”

-To help our members answer questions like this, the IT Forum recently hosted a panel on augmented and virtual reality.
+To help our members answer questions like this, EAB’s IT Strategy Advisory Services recently hosted a panel on augmented and virtual reality.
 Dave Pfaff of Washington & Lee University, Maya Georgieva of the New School, and Tom Lynch and Walter Johnson of Suffolk University shared their experiences adopting VR / AR technologies and answered questions from the audience.

 The greatest insight from our panelists: Though VR / AR technology has a reputation for being costly, it is possible to pioneer virtual and augmented reality on your campus without breaking the bank.